SureDeveloping/thrill-seeker-drf-api/README.md

 It is linked to the user model and the parking model via a foreign key.
 It also contains a rating as an integer field, a reason for this rating, created at, updated at and last visited field.

 ### Like:
 This model contains the Likes.
 These can be created by logged-in users for ratings.
 It is connected to the user models via and to the rating via a foreign key.
-It also contains a created at field.
+It also contains a "created at" field.
+The likes app is not yet available in the front.
+For the future, this has been integrated into the backend so that this function can be added quickly.

 ### Post:
 The park model presents the articles that can be created by super users (is staff) and it is linked to the user as a foreign key.
 It contains the name of the park, a description, a picture, the number of rides, the number of roller coasters, the thrill factor, the overall rating and the website of the park.